 SOS Chromotest

 Many of the ESOC compounds are also capable of causing DNA damage from carinogenic and other genotoxic substances in the exposed organism.
 DNA damage from these substances present in the waterbodies could affect reproductive success of aquatic organisms (Blazer, et al. 2013).
-In addition to screening for endocrine disruptors, this study will review the results from the genotoxicity test, SOS Chromotest and together serve as useful tools in assessing the aquatic life effects of ESOCs.
+In addition to screening for endocrine disruptors, this study will review the results from the genotoxicity test, SOS Chromotest and together serve as useful tools in assessing the aquatic life effects of ESOC.
 The SOS Chromotest is a colorimetric test that measures the reaction of bacteria to genotoxic compounds in water samples (Figure 11).
 When DNA damage occurs in the presence of a genotoxic water sample, the effect is detected by enzymatic activity that can be measured using the SOS Chromotest, a simple, rapid response colorimetric assay developed to detect genotoxins, particularly genotoxic carcinogens that cause DNA damage and cancer, or are used in cancer treatment (Figure 7) (Quillardet, et al. 1982).
 The system is a bacterial genotoxicity test that serves as a screen for environmental samples with complex mixtures (Xu et al., 1990).
 The amount of enzymatic activity produced from genotoxicity can be calculated resulting in a numerical value for genotoxicity (Xu et al., 1990).
 The genotoxicity levels can be compared to threshold values defined in different studies (Kocak et al., 2012).